yellowpigs.net

 there.

-- My freshman year in college I was introduced to Neil Gaiman.
-He's an
+- My freshman year in college I was introduced to Neil Gaiman's

 - Lewis Carroll was a mathematician, a logician, and a successful author.

-Carroll.
-Lewis Carroll was another major influence on my thesis, which is
+I own multiple copies of his complete works, and editions of Alice in Wonderland in several languages.
+Lewis Carroll was another major influence on my undergraduate thesis, which is

 loosely based on Alice in Wonderland.

-- I took some excellent history of science classes in grad school.
-I've read
+- I took a sequence of excellent history of science classes in grad school.

-Newton's Principia (I. Bernard Cohen's translation) cover to cover,
+I've read Newton's Principia (I. Bernard Cohen's translation) cover to

 You may also be interested in my recent reading list.